Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

     - update the test
     - do the test(currently have invite 6 people, will split them into 3-3 tool?)
     - achieve heractical task if possible

+## March 25
+- have done
+    -  achieve RAG.
+        - Might have some problem in handling those tab which have opened before but currently not.